VerifyTests/Verify.DiffPlex/readme.md

 ### Diff results

-If the comparison fails, the resulting differences will be included in the test result displayed to the user.
+When the comparison fails, the resulting differences will be included in the test result displayed to the user.

 ```txt
 Results do not match.